-- 1. Jesus invited tax collectors like Zacchaeus to follow him even though they were social outcasts.
-Do you tend to relate more to Zacchaeus, the religious people who held him at arm's length, or both? - 2.
-Author Neale Walsch said, "Life begins at the end of your comfort zone."
+- 1. Jesus invited tax collectors like Zacchaeus to follow him even though they were social outcasts?
+In that story do you tend to relate more to Zacchaeus, the religious people who held him at arm's length, or both? - 2.
+Neale Walsch said, "Life begins at the end of your comfort zone."
 Do you have a comfort zone you need to step outside of?